UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Introduction

-However, does this approach truly capture the unique information of tactile feedback?
-Previous research indicates that the tactile images produced by GelSight, owing to their unique sensing principles, enable trained neural networks to exhibit strong generalizability.
-For example, a gradient estimation model trained solely on images from a small ball contacting the sensor can be generalized across objects with various shapes and textures \cite{wang2021gelsight, athar2023vistac}.
-Similarly, a tactile-reactive grasping policy trained on standardized texture-less blocks shows generalizability to diverse objects with different shapes and textures \cite{xu2024letac}.
-Therefore, the generalizability demonstrated by GelSight highlights the distinctiveness of tactile images compared to standard visual images.

-However, the tactile depth reconstruction and tactile reactive grasping models just discussed have only demonstrated generalizability within their respective specific tasks.
-Then, this leads to \textbf{\textit{Question~2}}: Can we use a single simple object to learn a unified tactile representation that 1) possesses transferability and generalizability, and 2) incorporates as much of the rich information present in tactile images as possible?
-This representation would be advantageous in being applied in a zero-shot manner across a variety of downstream tasks involving different objects.
+Vision-based tactile sensors like GelSight \cite{yuan2017gelsight} provide high-resolution feedback, capturing rich tactile information.
+Prior research suggests that GelSight’s unique sensing principles enable trained neural networks to generalize effectively.
+For instance, a gradient estimation model trained solely on images of a small ball contacting the sensor generalizes across objects with various shapes and textures \cite{wang2021gelsight}.
+Likewise, a tactile-reactive grasping policy trained on standardized texture-less blocks extends to diverse objects \cite{xu2024letac}.
+While these studies highlight the distinctiveness of tactile images compared to standard visual images, their generalizability remains task-specific.
+This naturally raises the following question: {can we use a single simple object to learn a data efficient tactile representation of one type of GelSight that 1) possesses generalizability, 2) incorporates as much of the rich information present in tactile images as possible, and 3) can be applied in a zero-shot manner across a variety of downstream tasks involving different objects?}